reactive-python/reactpy-django/docs/src/getting-started/initial-steps.md

       Django-IDOM has no project structure requirements.
 Organize everything as you wish, just like any **Django project**.

-??? question "I've never used Django, what do I need to learn?"
+??? question "I have never used Django, what do I need to learn?"

       {% include-markdown "../installation/index.md" start="<!--dj-proj-start-->" end="<!--dj-proj-end-->" %}